 Our work to date has focused on addressing the immediate health and financial needs of those most vulnerable in the Indrawati communities, so that families can regain strength in the wake of the earthquake and be in a position to properly support their children through school.
-Having seen significant positive changes to this end, we will be introducing new education objectives and activities in the 2109/20 financial year.
+This is an area of focus for HDFA as Nepal emerges from the pandemic to ensure that school children are not forgotten.